-Th e data transfer rate varies, depending on the following conditions: Obstacles, such as walls, located between devices Distance between devices Material used in walls Proximity to microwaves and cordless telephones Radio frequency interference and other environmental conditions Device configuration Type of software application Type of operating system Use of both wireless LAN and Bluetooth functions at the same time on your computer Size of file being exchanged Large files may occasionally be corrupted during continuous transfer due to limitations of the Bluetooth standard are electromagnetic interference in the environment.
-All Bluetooth devices must be certified to make sure that the applicable standard requirements are maintained.
-Eve
+Distance between devices

+Material used in walls

+Proximity to microwaves and cordless telephones

+Radio frequency interference and other environmental conditions

+Device configuration

+Type of software application

+Type of operating system

+Use of both wireless LAN and Bluetooth functions at the same time on your computer

+Size of file being exchanged

+rge files may occasionally be corrupted during continuous transfer due to limitations of the Bluetooth standard and extromagnetic interference in the environment.

+u All Bluetooth devices must be certified to make sure that the applicable standard requirements are maintained.
+Even if standards are met, individual device performance, specifications, and operation procedures can vary.
+Data exchange may not be possible in all situations.
 Video and audio may not be synchronized if you play videos on your computer with audio output from a connected Bluetooth device.
 This is a frequent occurrence with Bluetooth technology and is not a malfunction.
 The 2.4 GHz band, with which Bluetooth devices or wireless LAN devices work, is used by various devices.
 Bluetooth devices use the technology to minimize the interference from other devices that use the same wave length.
 Simultaneous use of the Bluetooth function and wireless communication devices, however, may cause radio interference and result in reduced communication speeds and distances than the standard values.
 Read the Bluetooth regulations guide before using the Bluetooth function.

-- ☐ The Bluetooth function may not work with other devices, depending on the manufacturer or the software version employed by the manufacturer. - □ Connecting multiple Bluetooth devices to your computer may cause channel congestion, resulting in poor performance of the devices.
+The Bluetooth function may not work with other devices, depending on the manufacturer or the software version employed by the manufacturer.
+Connecting multiple Bluetooth devices to your computer may cause channel congestion, resulting in poor performance of the devices.
 This is normal with Bluetooth technology and is not a malfunction.